pay360/mobilesdk-ios/README.md

 If you prefer not to use the aforementioned dependency managers, you can integrate this SDK into your project manually.

 * Download the Paypoint Payments iOS SDK.
 * Enter Xcode and select "*File > Add Files to Project*".
-Navigate to the directory where 'Paypoint.framework' was saved and select it.
+    * Navigate to 'Paypoint.framework' and select it.
 * In Xcode, navigate to the target configuration window by clicking on the blue project icon, and selecting the application target under the "Targets" heading in the sidebar.
-* Under the tab 'General', navigate to 'Linked Frameworks and Libraries'.
+* Under the tab '**General**', navigate to 'Linked Frameworks and Libraries'.
-	* Ensure 'the 'Paypoint.framework' is listed there.
+	* Ensure 'Paypoint.framework' is listed there.
 If not, select the '+' icon at the bottom of the list and select Paypoint.framework.
 	* Select the '+' icon at the bottom of this list and select each of the native iOS frameworks listed in the 'dependecies' section above.
-* Under the tab 'Build Phases' locate the 'Copy Bundle Reesources' build phase.
+* Under the tab '**Build Phases**' locate the 'Copy Bundle Resources' build phase.
 * In the finder App, navigate to your App's project directory.
     * Locate Paypoint.framework.
     * Navigate within Paypoint.framework and locate PaypointResources.bundle.
-* Drag and drop 'PaypointResourced.bundle' into your 'Copy Bundle Resources' build phase.
+* Drag and drop 'PaypointResources.bundle' into your 'Copy Bundle Resources' build phase.

 # Usage